 Levee breaches and associated increases in tidal flux would increase erosion and scour and thus slightly reduce the total availability of mudflat habitat present along the edges of the OAC and the ACFCC as well as along the mudflat bayward of Eden Landing.
 However, this amount is also minimal relative to the amount of mudflat in the Bay.
+In addition, mudflats in the Bay outside of Ponds A6 and SF2, which were opened to tidal action in Phase 1, were not found to decrease.
 Sediment accretion in the Southern Ponds during the transition to tidal marsh would result in some temporary intertidal mudflat habitat.
 This mudflat habitat would in turn become vegetated as a tidal marsh in the long term.
 The existing mudflats along and outside of southern Eden Landing (OAC and ACFCC) would likely experience some scour and reduced area.
 The existing mudflats in San Francisco Bay may experience similar small amounts scour and localized reduction in the extent, but would likely be replaced by deposition in other areas.
 The impacts associated with scour and erosion are expected to stabilize and reach equilibrium quickly.